-- Since Swift is backed by Apple as its language of choice over Objective-C, it is future-proof and opens doors for scalability.
+- Since Apple backs Swift as its language of choice over Objective-C, it is future-proof and opens doors for scalability.

-- Swift can be integrated with Objective-C easily and is also compatible with the Linux operating system.
+- Swift can be integrated with Objective-C easily and is compatible with the Linux operating system.

 - Since Swift is relatively new, it still suffers from certain issues like a lack of backward compatibility.
-Updated versions sometimes do not support features of the previous versions, often causing developers to rewrite code.
+Updated versions sometimes don’t support features of the previous versions, often causing developers to rewrite code.